XingLLiu/XingLLiu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Part III student doing Mathematical Statistics at St John's College, University of Cambridge.
-My research interests lie in statistical machine learning and Monte Carlo methods.
+My research interests lie in Monte Carlo methods and statistical machine learning.